 We obtain again four categories whose objects are the complete atomic subordination algebras whose morphisms are complete Boolean homomorphisms.
-The categories only differ on the choice of the axioms for morphisms as far as the subordination relation is concerned : axiom (w) of Definition \ref{defSubA} will give the subcategory \textbf{wCM} of \textbf{wSub}, axioms (w) and ($\lozenge$) the subcategory \textbf{CM} of \textbf{Sub}, axioms (w) and ($\blacklozenge$) the subcategory \textbf{$\blacklozenge$CM} of \textbf{$\blacklozenge$Sub} and finally, taking all axioms of Definition \ref{defSubA} will give rise to the subcategory \textbf{sCM} of \textbf{sSub}.
+The categories only differ on the choice of the axioms for morphisms as far as the subordination relation is concerned: axiom (w) of Definition \ref{defSubA} will give the subcategory \textbf{wCM} of \textbf{wSub}, axioms (w) and ($\lozenge$) the subcategory \textbf{CM} of \textbf{Sub}, axioms (w) and ($\blacklozenge$) the subcategory \textbf{$\blacklozenge$CM} of \textbf{$\blacklozenge$Sub} and finally, taking all axioms of Definition \ref{defSubA} will give rise to the subcategory \textbf{sCM} of \textbf{sSub}.

-Our definition of atomic completeness is given as the natural one in the subordination world, but it fails to reveal an obvious, though important, property of complete atomic subordination algebras : they are in fact - in two different ways - complete modal algebras.
+Our definition of atomic completeness is given as the natural one in the subordination world, but it fails to reveal an obvious, though important, property of complete atomic subordination algebras: they are in fact - in two different ways - complete modal algebras.

-Indeed, (S'2) means that $\prec(a,-)$ is a principal filter so that we may write and (S'3) means that the map $a \longmapsto \lozenge a$ is a complete operator, that is, commutes with supremum of arbitrary families of elements of $B$.
-Order, dually (S'3) means that $\prec(a,-)$ is a principal ideal, so that we may write and (S'2) means that the map $a \longmapsto \blacksquare a$ is a complete dual operator, that is, commutes with infimum of arbitrary families of elements of $B$.
-It follows from this that we may consider \textbf{wCM} as a subcategory of \textbf{wMA}, \textbf{CM} as a subcategory of \textbf{MA}, \textbf{$\blacklozenge$CM} as a subcategory of \textbf{$\blacklozenge$MA} and \textbf{sCM} as a subcategory of \textbf{sMA}. \end{déf} Since complete atomic subordination algebras and complete modal algebras have been shown to be the same objects, there is no specific discrete duality in the subordination case.
+Indeed, (S'2) means that ${\prec}(a)$ is a principal filter so that we may write and (S'3) means that the map $a \longmapsto \lozenge a$ is a complete operator, that is, it commutes with supremum of arbitrary families of elements of $B$.
+Order dually, (S'3) means that ${\prec}^{-1}(a)$ is a principal ideal, so that we may write and (S'2) means that the map $a \longmapsto \blacksquare a$ is a complete dual operator, that is, it commutes with infimum of arbitrary families of elements of $B$.
+It follows from this observation that we may consider \textbf{wCM} as a subcategory of \textbf{wMA}, \textbf{CM} as a subcategory of \textbf{MA}, \textbf{$\blacklozenge$CM} as a subcategory of \textbf{$\blacklozenge$MA} and \textbf{sCM} as a subcategory of \textbf{sMA}. \end{definition} Since complete atomic subordination algebras and complete atomic modal algebras have been shown to be isomorphic objects, there is no specific discrete duality in the subordination case.
 We recall the duality for latter uses.